Maryland CDL Requirements

 Light Trucks

 Driving jobs involving small trucks and transport vehicles can expect a growth of 4% in the 2014-2024 decade.
 This is much slower than the national average of all jobs.
 A likely explanation is the advent of GPS and other technology streamlining processes.
 A growth in the gig economy of self-employed delivery drivers doing it as a second job also explains this slowdown.
-The national average salary for light trucks is $34,790 with the hourly pay presently at $16.73.
-Similarly to heavy trucks, light truck drivers in MD can expect higher than average pay at $37,560 salaried employees, and $16.82 (the median hourly) and $18.02 (the mean hourly).
+The national average salary for light trucks is $34,790, with the hourly pay presently at $16.73.
+Similarly to heavy trucks, light truck drivers in MD can expect higher than average pay at $37,560 salaried employees, $16.82 (the median hourly), and $18.02 (the mean hourly).

 Passenger Vehicles